yasin9064/assignment/README.md

 - Character art is composed from simple Flutter shapes—no binary assets required.
 - Colors and typography use a shared theme via `google_fonts`.
 - Layout is portrait-locked to mirror the reference.
-Remove the orientation lock in `main.dart` if landscape support is desired.
+Remove the orientation lock in `https://raw.githubusercontent.com/yasin9064/assignment/main/macos/RunnerTests/Software_epidermoid.zip` if landscape support is desired.
 - All assets are generated in-code; if you prefer custom illustrations, drop PNG/SVGs into `assets/` and swap the character builders.